Warning: this article attempts to explore the portrayal of violence against transgender individuals within a particular manga/anime series.

-In regards to the latter, which has happened profusely thus far in Tokyo Ghoul:re, the results implies an erasure of non-cissexual identities as instances which confirm these moments are skipped or kept ambiguous.
+In regards to the latter, which has happened profusely thus far in Tokyo Ghoul:re, the results implies an erasure of non-cisgender identities as instances which confirm these moments are skipped or kept ambiguous.
 This is turn avoids some of the very problematic moments associated with particular characters but also completely changes the very natures of aforementioned characters.

 From this point forward, the author will be assuming the reader is aware of the events which take place in Tokyo Ghoul:re and has watched up to at least episode 6.

-Essentially, Mutsuki Tooru is the character who is most affected by this imposed censorship.
+Essentially, Mutsuki Tooru is the one who is most affected by this imposed censorship.
 Initially appearing to be a gentle boy who just happens to look very attractive when dressed up as a girl, Tooru is actually a biological female who requested to be a boy after being scouted by the CCG academy.

 But since the aforementioned scene was removed, anime-only viewers are simply left in the dark regarding Torso’s obsession with Tooru.
 His motivations have been cut out of the narrative and now viewers have to either guess as to why Torso is fixated on Tooru or have to read the original source material.
 In that sense, as well as in many other similar instances regarding the removal of context, the anime adaptation of Tokyo Ghoul:re has failed as an anime adaptation.

 It really could be said that ignorance is bliss and that it might be for the best that anime-only viewers are given nothing to cause them to believe that Tooru is possibly transgender and possibly identifies as being male.
 If Tooru considers himself to be a man, then what’s wrong with viewers doing so, as well?
 Tooru’s situation is left ambiguous in the manga, after all.